andreasgrill/auto-selfcontrol/README.md

 ```

 ## Configuration
-The following listing shows an example config.json file that blocks reddit.com and youtube.com every Monday from 9am to 5.30pm and netflix.com on every Tuesday from 10am to 4pm:
+The following listing shows an example config.json file that blocks every Monday from 9am to 5.30pm and on every Tuesday from 10am to 4pm:
 ```
     {
         "username": "MY_USERNAME",